What Copyright Cases Do You Need to Learn About?

 Instead of copyrights expiring 50 years after the death of the author, they were extended to 70 years.
 For works of corporate authorship, the protections were extended from 75 years after creation, or 95 years after publication, whichever endpoint is earlier.

 This act was met with significant controversy, with critics arguing it unfairly benefited corporations at the expense of the public domain.
 Many believed that creative works should be open for public use, similarly to patents, after a short amount of time.
-With the extension, the people who first experienced a creative work would be likely to be elderly or have since passed by the time it was in the public domain.
+With the extension, the people who first experienced creative work would likely be elderly or have passed away by the time it was in the public domain.

 This reaction has led to the Mickey Mouse Protection Act being considered an example of how historical IP cases have influenced the length and scope of copyright protection to this day.

-Get Help With Your Intellectual Property Protections From Emerson Thomson Bennett
+Protect Your Intellectual Property with the Help of Emerson Thomson Bennett

 These are just a few of the historical cases that have shaped modern intellectual property law.
-From establishing copyright and patent protection to defining trademark infringement and setting international standards, these cases have had a lasting impact on how we view and protect intellectual property.
+These cases have changed how we see and protect intellectual property.
+They cover copyright, patent protection, and trademark infringement.
+They also help set international standards.

 If you’re looking to file for the proper intellectual property protection for your IP, you need to know these laws yourself because they are still relevant decades – and in some cases centuries – later.
 For legal help and guidance, contact the IP protection attorneys at Emerson Thomson Bennett today.